nicholashibberd/bouncing-vim/README.md

 * Show cursor position in lower right.

-* Turn statusbar green when in insert mode.
+* For specific colorschemes: Highlight the statuslines when in insert mode.
+  (currently solarized only).

 ### <a name="whitespace-options"></a>Whitespace